 Back rooms.
 Black metal.
 Two shadowy figures furiously hacking away on the same keyboard at the same time.
 Thanks to its seemingly sinister objective – breaking into enterprise networks – penetration testing is often considered a dark art.
 But people just need to get to know it better.

-Each year, Rapid7 pen testers complete more than 1,000 assessments.
+Each year, Rapid7 pen testers complete hundreds of internally and externally based assessments.
 We've collected just a few stories to give you some true insight into what goes on beneath the hoodie.